Verified-Intelligence/abCROWN_Control_Tutorial/README.md

 # α,β-CROWN Control Tutorial

+This repo is the official repo for the ACC 2026 tutorial: [Bridging Control with Neural Network Verifier alpha-beta-CROWN:
+A Tutorial](https://arxiv.org/pdf/2605.26577).
 This repository contains a standalone control tutorial notebook and the assets it needs:

 - `control_tutorial.ipynb`
 - `figures/`